 Families will face the time when their student recognizes that they will soon be departing for college - freedom, responsibility, independence - and family members must let go.
 The departure is a significant milestone in the life of a family and ushers in a time of separation and transition, requiring an adjustment on the part of parents, the college bound student, and the whole family.
-How does everyone cope with this transition?
+What should you expect in your student’s first year?

 “One of the most difficult parts of being the parent of a college student is observing from afar as your child makes the often bumpy transition from dependence to independence.
 After years of being a responsible, caring, and ‘in control’ parent, this change can be frightening, rewarding, and nerve-racking — sometimes all in the same week!” —